psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178728954-016487dc-9612-4ca2-86ee-bb8e86bfeab6.png)

-*Figure 78: Bar plot diagram to represent the hen and duck egg production in development regions of Nepal.*
+*Figure: Bar plot diagram to represent the hen and duck egg production in development regions of Nepal.*

 The above bar plot represents the hen and duck eggs production in